aimerykong/Low-Rank-Bilinear-Pooling/README.md

 Several demos are/will be included as below --

-1. demo 1: quick training using caffe, including matlab files for initialization;
+1. demo 1: quick training using caffe, including matlab files for initialization [done];
-2. demo 2: hyperparameter study by low-rank and co-decomposition on the classifier parameters;
+2. demo 2: hyperparameter study by low-rank and co-decomposition on the classifier parameters [done];
-3. demo 3: three methods of visualization
+3. demo 3: three methods of visualization [tba];
-4. demo 4: fine-tuning the network using matconvnet
+4. demo 4: fine-tuning the network using matconvnet [tba];
 5. TBA...

 For each demo, there will be some models involved.
 Please download those models from the [google drive](https://drive.google.com/open?id=0BxeylfSgpk1MOWt3U1U4WWdmSkk)